Michigan Legal Sports Betting Overview

 If your bet wins, head back to the cashier section, and follow the instructions to withdraw your winnings.

 Most US sportsbooks offer the same banking methods across states, so Michigan bettors won’t be without any popular payment methods.
 You can find e-wallets like Skrill and PayPal available.
 Bank cards like Visa and Mastercard are widely accepted, but often only for deposits.
 Certain banks may block payments via other bank cards, such as American Express.
 Most sportsbooks welcome Play+ prepaid cards for deposits and withdrawals.

 If you want to make deposits in person, you can use a PayNearMe card at retailers like 7-Eleven and CVS.
 Alternatively, you can head to a partnered casino and visit the casino cage cashier for fast withdrawals.

 Players must be at least 21 years-old and within the state’s borders to place legal wagers in Michigan.
 Anyone who fulfills these requirements can download a sportsbook app and wager anywhere in the state.
-Some jobs and positions prohibit you from betting, including:
+Some jobs, positions and circumstances prohibit you from betting, including:

 College coaches, athletes, and sports team members.

 Referees at a major league, minor league, and college level.

 Individuals with authority in sports teams who could influence players.

 Individuals employed by sports leagues that create regulations (e.g., NBA, NFL).

 Employees of sports betting operators and casinos that hold a license to provide sports betting in Michigan.
 This list includes officers, owners, directors, and other crucial staff members.